-I am broadly interested in most of the cybersecurity problems (e.g., vulnerability identification, authentication, authorization, introspection, deception, applied cryptography, and side channel analysis), with a key focus on using or innovating program analysis to solve the security problems.
+I am broadly interested in most of the cybersecurity problems (e.g., vulnerability discovery, authentication, authorization, introspection, deception, applied cryptography, and side channel analysis), with a key focus on advancing or using program analysis to solve the security problems.

-Sometimes, I also use program analysis as a tool for measurement studies in order to gain insights and understanding on the security problems of interest.
+Sometimes, I also use program (binary or source code) analysis as a tool for measurement studies in order to gain insights and understanding on the security problems of interest.

-I am a recipient of NSF CAREER Award and AFOSR YIP Award.
-In addition to AFOSR and NSF, my research has also been supported in part by other federal angencies such as ARO, DARPA, NHTSA, NSA, and ONR, and industry such as Amazon, Cisco, Raytheon, and VMware.
+My research has been supported in part by federal agencies such as AFOSR, ARO, DARPA, NHTSA, NSA, NSF, and ONR, and industry such as Amazon, Cisco, Raytheon, and VMware.